nidragedd/nidragedd.github.io/_posts/2019-09-01-how-did-i-get-there.md

 [Kaggle](https://www.kaggle.com/) (a platform hosting Datascience competitions but also offering several very interesting tutorials, it is a privileged meeting place for DataScientists from all over the world).
 {: .small style="text-align: justify;"}
-The goal is quite simple: do you know the Titanic ?
-You know it went pretty badly wrong, right ?
+The goal is quite simple: do you know the Titanic?
+You know it went pretty badly wrong, right?
 Well in this exercise you are given a list of passengers and you have to **build and train an algorithm that will predict whether the person survived or not**.
 It's not a very joyful context but it is an excellent exercise to start with: not too simple or too complex.
-And of course if you like you can even submit your results on the platform and compare yourself with other DataScientists !
+And of course if you like you can even submit your results on the platform and compare yourself with other DataScientists!
 {: .small style="text-align: justify;"}
 For my first project I was very inspired by these two links [here](https://nbviewer.jupyter.org/github/savarin/pyconuk-introtutorial/tree/master/notebooks/) and [there](https://www.kaggle.com/startupsci/titanic-data-science-solutions/data)
 If you're interested, here is [my project on github](https://github.com/nidragedd/datascience-titanic-challenge).
 {: .small style="text-align: justify;"}

-#### Is it a dog or a cat ?
+#### Is it a dog or a cat?
 <figure style="width: 260px" class="align-left">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/20190901/cat_dog.jpg" alt="Cat and dog">
   <figcaption>Credit: Anusha Barwa - Unsplash</figcaption>